Angela is a lover of the supernatural and Greek mythology. Although naturally skeptical, she loves hearing theories of the unknown.

 The Phoenix used to roam the Earth just like any other bird, but one day the sun god laid his eyes on this magnificent colorful bird, with its gold tail feathers and red roughage.
 He could not believe his beauty.
 The sun god came down to see the bird closer.
 As he got close, the Phoenix felt charmed by the sun god and began to sing his beautiful melody.

 The sun god had mercy on the bird and told him to build a nest of cinnamon bark and myrrh.
-After the aging phoenix built his nest, he laid down.
-As he was resting, the sun god shone his bright light on the bird and the phoenix burst into flames.
-In its place was an egg, the egg began to hatch as the last of the fire was extinguished, and out came a baby phoenix, exactly like the one before.
+After the aging Phoenix built his nest, he laid down.
+The sun god shone his bright light on the bird as he was resting, and the Phoenix burst into flames.
+In its place was an egg.
+The egg began to hatch as the fire was extinguished, out came a baby phoenix, precisely like the one before.

 What Does the Phoenix Symbolize?

 A phoenix symbolizes rebirth or starting over.
-Someone may get a tattoo to symbolize that they are having a fresh start.
-This is common when someone has overcome addiction or other serious trauma.
+Someone may get a tattoo to signify a fresh start, which is common when someone has overcome addiction or other severe trauma.
 It also means victory over death.
 Because of the rebirth symbolism, a phoenix is often thought to represent a lot of good virtues such as grace and kindness.
-Others feel that each part of the bird symbolizes a different virtue.
+Others feel that each part of the bird symbolizes a different attribute.
 The body symbolizes kindness, the wings prosperity, and head reliability.

-Some feel that a phoenix is a representation of Jesus Christ, because of Christ's resurrection and that of this mythical birds rebirth.
+Some feel that a phoenix represents Jesus Christ because of Christ's resurrection and that of this mythical bird's rebirth.